quicwg/base-drafts/draft-ietf-quic-transport.md

 The QUIC packet size includes the QUIC header and integrity check, but not the UDP or IP header.

-Clients MUST pad ensure that the first Initial packet it sends is sent in a UDP datagram that is at least 1200 octets.
-Padding the Initial packet is a good way to ensure this, though including a 0-RTT packet in the same datagram is also a good way to meet this requirement.
+Clients MUST ensure that the first Initial packet it sends is sent in a UDP datagram that is at least 1200 octets.
+Padding the Initial packet or including a 0-RTT packet in the same datagram are ways to meet this requirement.
 Sending a UDP datagram of this size ensures that the network path supports a reasonable Maximum Transmission Unit (MTU), and helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address.

-The datagram containing the first Initial packet from a client MAY exceed 1200 octets if the client knows that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.
+The datagram containing the first Initial packet from a client MAY exceed 1200 octets if the client believes that the Path Maximum Transmission Unit (PMTU) supports the size that it chooses.

 A server MAY send a CONNECTION_CLOSE frame with error code PROTOCOL_VIOLATION in